kilian-lm/graph_to_agent/READ_ME/Vision.md

 existing 'social-networks' platforms.
 This platform will consist of modules for 'Time-Stamped Content Evolution Graphs' and 'Augmented Argumentation via Agent Interactions' (as described below).
 Additionally, we need to obtain a decisive overarching legal decision from the national authorities stating that users own the content they create and publish on the 'social-networks'.
-Furthermore that Users must have the ability to export their content from the respective platform, following the REST standards.
+Furthermore Users must have the ability to export their content from the respective platform, following the REST standards.

+The parallel step would be to pull up the entire architecture and infrastructure for the knowledge libraries.

 The next step involves displaying to the user the content/knowledge they have accumulated so far in the consolidated Personal Knowledge Library (PKL), based on graph analysis (DFS, degrees, etc., providing basic statistics).